wsampson/mdah-flickr-scripts/README.md

-flickr-titan
+mdah-flickr-scripts
 ============

-Straightforward script to batch search-and-replace text in photos' titles and descriptions on Flickr.
+flickr-batch-replace.py batch searches-and-replaces text in photos' titles and descriptions on Flickr.
 Photos are selected by set ID.

+Edit flickr-batch-replace.py and replace the ALL_CAPS variables with the relevant values for your account.

+flickr-writer.py handles the embedded metadata in MDAH tiff files to construct descriptive text for the a new set of images.
+Be sure to check output of the script before uncommenting last two lines to commit your changes.

-Edit flickr-titan.py and replace the ALL_CAPS variables with the relevant values for your account.
+Edit flickr-writer.py and replace the ALL_CAPS variables with the relevant values for your account.

-Runs from command line, suggested Python 2.7.x or later.
-Requires python-flickrapi and ElementTree (latter is included in recent Python releases).
+Run from command line, suggested Python 2.7.x or later.
+Requires python-flickrapi and ElementTree.